camfindlay/nzgoal-se/pages/policy-principles.md

 ##### 16

-Paragraph 14 makes it clear that, for the Permissive Licensing Principle to apply, an agency must have the required copyright-related rights to license the software.
+Paragraph 14 makes it clear that, for the Open Access and Licensing Principle to apply, an agency must have the required copyright-related rights to license the software.

 ##### 17

-Agencies should only license software for re-use by others (whether under the MIT licence or any other open source software licence) where:
+Agencies should only license software for re-use by others under any free and open source software licence where:

 (a) they own or can obtain an assignment of all copyright in the software and have not exclusively licensed it to a third party; or

 (b) to the extent they do not own the copyright, they have or can obtain permission from the copyright owner(s) to do so

 (the **Rights Clearance Principle**).
-It can be important, in this context, to check that developers have not copied tracts of code from elsewhere.
+It can be important, in this context, to check that if developers have reused tracts of code from elsewhere, that the licence of these are also considered in the evaluation of copyright-related rights.

 ### Exceptions

 ##### 18

-The Permissive Licensing Principle does not apply where:
+The Open Access and Licensing Principle does not apply where:

 (a) **civil wrongs**: open source licensing of the software would constitute a breach of contract, breach of confidence, breach of privacy, disclosure of a trade secret or other actionable wrong;

 (b) **commercial interests**: open source licensing of the software would be contrary to an agency’s own or the Government’s legitimate commercial interests (note, however, that most government agencies are not in the business of commercialising developed software);

-(c) **security** **or privacy** **risk**: release of the software on open source terms would create an unacceptable security risk (whether to an agency, organisation or individuals) or an unacceptable privacy-related risk; or
+(c) **security or privacy risk**: release of the software on open source terms would create an unacceptable security risk (whether to an agency, organisation or individuals) or an unacceptable privacy-related risk.

-(d) **sharealike required**: the agency is either required or has compelling reason to license the software with a sharealike (copyleft) licence such as the GPL.[^10] For example:

->(i) the agency may be incorporating or adapting pre-existing code that is licensed under a sharealike open source software licence and therefore be required, by the licence’s reciprocity obligation, to licence the software under the same licence upon distribution; or

->(ii) the agency (either alone or with agencies and users) may have a genuine need for developments to the software to be shared with the developer community (when considering this situation, agencies should take into account the “Potential stifling effect of sharealike licensing" principle below).

-[^10]: This form of licence requires those who make adaptations or derivatives of the software to license those adaptations or derivatives under the same licence when they distribute or convey their adaptations or derivatives.

 ### Adaptations